andrewfenske/cssi-prework-javascript-intro-console/Readme.md

 ```
 >"my string"
 ```
 Note that you have to put text inside quotes before the interpreter can understand them.
 Anything between quotes is called a string.
+Strings can hold numbers, characters, and special characters (for example "K3i$ha!" is a string.)

 Now try adding two strings together:
 ```